fab327/Android_Tutorial_References/README.md

 # Android_Tutorial_References
-Tutorials that can be used later on as implementation reference
+List of noteworthy tutorials that can be used later on as implementation reminders